CMU-IDS-2022/final-project-digitaltwinfrastructure/Report.md

 The Decision Tree Regressor ML model performs fairly good in predicting the number of breaks with selected sets of features.
 The model, when all the features are selected bears a prediction accuracy of 68.5% on testing dataset.
 This can be further improved by training the model on larger datasets and with more variety of data features.
 Additionally, a Random Forest or other Regressions can also be used in future to check any improvement in the accuracy.

 ***KMeans Clustering***
-The optimum number of clusters identified by the Elbow Method is 3 pipes are divided into 3 clusters with similar traits.
+The optimum number of clusters identified as 3 for this particular data by the Elbow Method.
+The pipes with similar traits are divided into 3 clusters using K-means clustering.

 ## Discussion